 Before I start diving into the discography for the artists I’ve chosen I want to give a rundown of the impression I get of their music and their work.
 This may or may not be accurate.
 The point of this isn’t for me to tell you, “this is definitely what this artist’s music is/will be like” but for me to see if these impressions are correct as I go along.
 They may or may not be.

 For the very little that I know about Björk’s music terms like weird, eclectic, innovative, and original comes to mind.
 Björk has always seemed to me to be an artist marching to the beat of their drum, not terribly concerned with maintaining a certain image or sound.
 I know she is probably one of the biggest musicians from Iceland (and may be the only Icelandic name I could somewhat pronounce), but I feel like in North America her music is still really niche.
 I don’t think I’ve heard a radio station, even an alternative one, play a Björk song.
 So my impressions of Björk are less of her music and more of the “the lady that wore the swan dress the one time, and you’d have to be pretty eclectic to wear that so her music is probably also eclectic.”
-Is this a right conclusion, I’m not sure.
+Is this the right conclusion?
+I’m not sure.